open-pioneer/trails-starter/docs/tutorials/HowToPublishAPackage.md

 ## Walkthrough

-We will create a simple package, prepare it it for publishing and then build ilt.
+We will create a simple package, prepare it for publishing and then build it.
 We skip the actual publish step as that cannot be undone (we use `--dry-run` instead).

 ### Step 1: Create the test package